kdave/btrfs-progs/Documentation/Deduplication.rst

 The deduplication inside the filesystem is implemented as an ``ioctl`` that takes a source file, destination file and the range.
-The blocks from both files are compared for exact match before merging to the same range (ie. there's no hash based comparison).
+The blocks from both files are compared for exact match before merging to the same range (i.e. there's no hash based comparison).
 Pages representing the extents in memory are locked prior to deduplication and prevent concurrent modification by buffered writes or mmaped writes.